 Assessments of student learning must be included in each course section.
 These assessments should be appropriate for the type of course and the type of learning being assessed.
 Examples of appropriate assessments include, but are not limited to, exams, demonstrations, projects, and performances.

 Date enacted or revised:

-Final ExamsFaculty are required to give a final exam-a final assessment appropriate for the course-in each course during the scheduled final exam period.
+Final ExamsFaculty are required to give a final exam or assessment in each course during the scheduled final exam period.
 Final exams must cover at least the material offered during the last half of the term or, preferably, the material offered during the entire term.

 Final exams may not be given outside the official University exam schedule unless a University-approved excuse applies.